Moldavian Bull's Heads: Second and third issues

 These stamps circulated in Moldavia, and very rarely in Wallachia after the Union of the Principalities on January 24, 1859.
 They were withdrawn on May 1, 1862, although four stamps were cancelled on May 3 in Botoşani, official use having been extended on request until May 5.

 The third series of Romanian stamps, issued under the auspices of the United Principalities, was valid between May 1, 1862 and December 31, 1864.
 It featured the aurochs' head as well as the Wallachian vulture, replaced PORTO with FRANCO, and used only Latin letters.
 It appeared in values of 3, 6 and 30 para, in two series (1862 and 1864).
 Printed in Bucharest, a delay meant the stamps were not placed in circulation until May 26.
-The second series were sold from September 13, 1864 until the end of the year.
+The second series of the third issue were sold from September 13, 1864 until the end of the year.